Alexander Farnerud: BK Häcken

 On 9 August 2016, Farnerud returned to his native country, signing a long-term deal with BK Häcken and re-joining his childhood friend Rasmus Lindgren at his new club.
 He played 11 matches and scored three goals in his debut campaign, and went to provide eight assists during his spell before attracting a serious knee injury in a fixture against IK Sirius on 22 July 2017; due to his recurrent physical ailments, he chose to leave by mutual consent in November.

 Helsingborg

 In October 2018, Farnerud joined Helsingborgs IF ahead of the upcoming season.
 In January 2020, following his release, he trialled with 3.
 Liga team SG Sonnenhof Großaspach.

 IFK Göteborg

 On 14 May 2020, Farnerud signed with IFK Göteborg.
 He scored the winning goal in the 2020 Svenska Cupen final when Göteborg beat Malmö FF 2–1 in overtime.

 FC Chiasso and retirement

 In July 2021, Farnerud signed with Swiss Promotion League side FC Chiasso on a one-year contract.
 He announced his retirement from professional football in June 2022, having played 14 games and scored 1 goal for the club.

 International career

 Youth

-After appearing for all the Swedish national youth teams, Farnerud became a permanent fixture in the under-21s, with whom he participated in the 2004 UEFA European Championship.
+After appearing for all the Sweden national youth teams, Farnerud became a permanent fixture in the under-21s, with whom he participated in the 2004 UEFA European Championship.